Healthy Homes Assessment Crofton Downs

 What We Do

-We offer a wide range of services to make sure you are fully informed of the condition of any property you could be looking to purchase or sell in addition to other services.
+We specialise in a range of solutions to ensure you are fully informed of the condition of any property that you might be looking to purchase or sell as well as additional solutions.

-With our systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the report, you can actually see any issues that could be found.
-With our comprehensive reporting it’s no wonder we receive so many clients who recommend our service to family members and friends.
+With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into your Report, you can actually see any issues that may be discovered.
+Because of our detailed report, it is easy to understand why we have so many customers who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports